Type-Safe Filtering, Sorting & Pagination

 // src/shared/infrastructure/query-adapter.ts

-import { DrizzleQueryAdapter } from '@forinda/kickjs-drizzle'
+import { createQueryAdapter } from '@forinda/kickjs'

-})Repositories import it and only add the operators they use directly in their methods:
+export const queryAdapter = createQueryAdapter()Repositories import the shared adapter and only add the store-specific helpers they use directly in their methods:

 import { queryAdapter } from '@/shared/infrastructure/query-adapter'Endpoints That Don't Need Pagination